The dynamics of holomorphic correspondences of P^1: invariant measures and the normality set: The proof of Theorem

 \section{The proof of Theorem~\ref{T:d_1more}}

-We begin this section with a few remarks on Fact~\ref{L:clarify}.
-For this purpose, we need to invoke one of the results of \cite{dinhSibony:dvtma06}.
-We shall paraphrase it {\em specifically in the context of correspondences on $\pro$.} We leave to the reader the task of verifying our transcription of \cite[Th{\'e}or{\`e}me~4.6]{dinhSibony:dvtma06} to the present context.
-It might however be helpful for those readers who are unfamiliar with \cite{dinhSibony:dvtma06} if we mention a couple of identities.
-We shall not define here the notion of {\em intermediate degrees of $F$ of order $s$}; the reader is referred to \cite[Section~3.1]{dinhSibony:dvtma06}.
-(The proof of the following fact just involves writing out the relevant definitions in two different ways.)
+We begin this section with some remarks on our use of the results of Dinh--Sibony \cite{dinhSibony:dvtma06}.
+The result we shall use is the one that leads to \eqref{E:asympFS}.
+The precise result is \cite[Th{\'e}or{\`e}me~5.1]{dinhSibony:dvtma06}, read together with Remarques~5.2.
+We state a version below {\em specifically for correspondences on $\pro$.} We leave it to the reader to verify our transcription of \cite[Th{\'e}or{\`e}me~5.1]{dinhSibony:dvtma06} to the present context.
+It might be helpful for readers who are unfamiliar with \cite{dinhSibony:dvtma06} to mention a couple of identities needed for this transcription.
+We shall not define here the notion of {\em intermediate degrees of $F$ of order $s$}; we just refer to \cite[Section~3.1]{dinhSibony:dvtma06}.

 \begin{fact} Let $(X,\omega)$ be a compact K{\"a}hler manifold of dimension $k$ and assume $\int_X\omega^k = 1$.
 Let $F:X\lrarw X$ be a holomorphic correspondence.
 Let $\lambda_s(F)$ denote the intermediate degree of $F$ of order $s$, $s=0, 1,\dots,k$.
 Then: \begin{itemize} \item[$i)$] $\lambda_{k-s}(\eff) = \lambda_s(F)$. \item[$ii)$] $\lambda_k(F) = d_{top}(F)$. \end{itemize} \end{fact}